 The efficiency of any VTS will depend on the reliability and continuity of communications and on the ability to provide accurate and unambiguous information.

-VTS may also assist in the prevention of pollution and support emergency respons (including anti-pollution operations in co-operation with authorities responsible for such activities).
+VTS may also assist in the prevention of pollution and support emergency response (including anti-pollution operations) in co-operation with authorities responsible for such activities.

 The quality of accident prevention measures and responses may depend on the competences of the VTS staff, the system’s capability for detecting a developing dangerous situation and on the ability to give timely warning of such dangers to the environment and shipping.

-The precise functions of any VTS will depend upon the particular circumstances in the VTS area and the volume and character of vessel traffic as set forth in 4.2 and 5.1 of this Recommendation.
+The precise functions of any VTS will depend upon the particular circumstances in the VTS area and the volume and character of vessel traffic.
 When a VTS is established, the existence of and the functions carried out by the VTS will need to be promulgated to all relevant stakeholders.

-The International Maritime Organisation (IMO) has adopted guidelines on VTS, IMO Resolution A.857(20), which can be used when planning and implementing a VTS.
-These guidelines only address
+The International Maritime Organization (IMO) has adopted guidelines on VTS, IMO Resolution A.857(20), which should be used when planning and implementing a VTS.
+However, these guidelines only address

 VTS in coastal or harbour areas or a combination of both coastal and port / harbour areas;